SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 Let us take a look at the `App` component.

-- `App.js`: Stores the component logic
+- `App.js`: Stores the root component's logic

 [image assetsSrc="intro-to-react-and-jsx-6.png" /]

-- `App.css`: Contains all the styles, related to the given component
+- `App.css`: Contains all the styles related to the given component

 [image assetsSrc="intro-to-react-and-jsx-7.png" /]